Skip to content

 The Michael Gamble Animal Management Centre

-Home to our Animal Studies courses, our students gain hands-on experience with a wide variety of animals in our Animal Management Centre.
+The Animal Management Centre allows students on our Animal Studies courses to gain hands-on experience with a wide variety of animals in our Animal Management Centre.

 This £1.7m innovative and highly energy efficient building has climate control and lighting systems which allow students to observe animals in as natural an environment as possible.